mekline/informative_toddlers/data/README.md

 0) As usual, always start from a clean GH repository - pull from the online master version, resolve any conflicts, make sure any other local work is synced up.

 1) Make a folder for the experiment/data subgroup you are analyzing.
-Following the coding manual (see Dropbox!), you will be adding just the final versions of the dataset-level (step-2TOCODE) and participant-level(step-3CODED) CSVs.
+Following the coding manual (see Dropbox!), you will be adding just the final processing steps of the dataset-level (step-2TOCODE) and participant-level(step-3CODED) CSVs.
 Now your data directory should look like this *on your laptop*:

 ```